AdaCore/ada-spark-rfcs/features/rfc-oop-destructors.rst

 Name resolution rules
 ---------------------

-* The ``Destructor`` aspect expects a procedure with a single parameter of the type on which the aspect is defined.
+* The ``Destructor`` attribute expects a procedure with a single parameter of the type on which the aspect is defined.

 Legality rules
 --------------

-* It is forbidden to override a procedure specified as a value for the `Destructor` aspect.

-* The `Destructor` aspect can be re-specified for types derived from a type that has a `Destructor` aspect.
+* The `Destructor` attribute can be re-specified for types derived from a type that has a `Destructor` aspect.

 * The subprogram passed to the destructor aspect should have the ``in out``